Icon CheckLast updated: February 16, 2023

 What We Like Most:

 Safeco is a solid option for motorcycle riders who own cruisers (especially Harley-Davidsons), tour bikes, sports bikes, and super-sport bikes.
-Along with protecting a number of different bikes and vehicle types, it comes with a long list of additional coverage options and features, including rideshare coverage if you bundle your car, gap insurance, and pet insurance, among others.
-Its replacement coverage is limited to Harley-Davidson motorcycles, which makes Safeco our top pick if you need coverage for a Harley.
+Along with protecting a number of different bikes and vehicle types, it comes with a long list of additional coverage options and features, including replacement cost provision (available only for Harleys), OEM parts replacement, and 24-hour roadside assistance.

 • pro